Rewatching ‘Gilmore Girls’ for fall? Here’s why it’s the perfect autumn show

 In case you didn’t know, the internet says there’s one signature show to rewatch come autumn and it’s the hit 2000s comedy-drama “Gilmore Girls.”
 But did you know the show has a Texas connection?
 More on that below.

-One needs not search too far for “Gilmore Girls” x fall content, the concept has been memed for years — but this year, the idea seems to have gone more mainstream.
+One needs not to search too far for “Gilmore Girls” x fall content, the concept has been named for years — but this year, the idea seems to have gone more mainstream.
 Aside from this article you’re reading, here are just a few recent stories/videos about the seasonal pairing:

 - Why ‘Gilmore Girls’ hits different during the fall — Collider